Patrick Wisdom Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to rank 12th in baseball in home runs surrendered (97 total, 1.1 per game).
+- Yankees pitchers combine to rank 12th in baseball in home runs allowed (98 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.